Griddy Boards

 Key Takeaways

-Simple design choices, such as shared seating or communal activities, can make interaction feel more natural and less forced.
+Simple design choices, such as shared seating or communal activities, make interaction feel more natural and less forced.

-Simple design choices, such as shared seating or communal activities, can make interaction feel more natural and less forced.
+Simple design choices, such as shared seating or communal activities, make interaction feel more natural and less forced.

 University campuses provide shared spaces for students to gather, yet many fail to support meaningful social connection.
 Language barriers, personal comfort levels, and unengaging environments often discourage casual interaction, leaving students feeling isolated even when surrounded by others.
-Students lack accessible, low-pressure ways to connect with one another in everyday campus spaces.

 University campuses provide shared spaces for students to gather, yet many fail to support meaningful social connection.
 Language barriers, personal comfort levels, and unengaging environments often discourage casual interaction, leaving students feeling isolated even when surrounded by others.
-Students lack accessible, low-pressure ways to connect with one another in everyday campus spaces.

 Research highlights loneliness as a significant issue among university students, with many experiencing shallow or infrequent social relationships (Diehl et al., 2018).